Frequently Asked Questions (FAQ)

 Please feel free to contact our coordination team anytime (firstname.lastname@example.org)!

-You will start the program with the 1st phase, a 2-year Master program, at one of the teaching universities.
+You will start the program with the 1st phase, a 2-year joint Master program, at Göttingen and Heidelberg universities.
 If you decide to leave the program after that phase, you will have a Master of Science.
 If you decide to continue with the 3-year 2nd phase, the research PhD phase, you will graduate with the German equivalent of a PhD, a Dr. rer nat, which is recognized worldwide as the equivalent of a PhD.

-The online application portal closes every year on December 1st (24:00 CET).
-The link to the application portal is available on the application page.
-See the program page for more details about the specific programs offered at each university.
-Please be aware that the application for Heidelberg University has to be submitted in printed form by the deadline.
+The online application portal opens on September 1st 2023 and closes on December 1st 2023 (23:59 CET).
+The link to the application portal will be available on the application page as soon as the application phase starts.
+See the program page for more details about the Master program and the focus topics of the two study sites.

 If you are interested in doing interdisciplinary research, this is your chance to join an excellent network of the top scientists within different disciplines contributing to solving the same questions.